 Limit How Often You Worry

 There are some days when I’m constantly thinking about something bad happening from the time I wake up until the time I go to sleep.
 By the end of the day, not only do I feel miserable, but I feel mentally exhausted too.
-This is why setting a limit on how much you worry is best and will help you in the long run.
+This is why setting a limit on how often you worry is best and will help you in the long run.

 If you aren’t able to change the situation that you’re worried about, then it’s something that needs to be put on the back burner.

 Challenge Negative Thoughts